-Southern Flounder are masters of camouflage, blending seamlessly with sandy or muddy bottoms.
-Most run 15-18 inches, but they can reach over 30 inches.
+Southern Flounder are masters of camouflage, blending into sandy or muddy bottoms with both eyes on their left side.
+They typically range from 15 to 18 inches, but can grow up to 33 inches.
 You'll find them in shallow coastal waters, bays, and estuaries.
-They're ambush predators, lying in wait for small fish and crustaceans.
-Fall is prime time as they move to deeper water to spawn.
-Anglers love targeting flounder for their tasty white meat and the challenge of detecting their subtle bites.
-To land one, try drifting or still fishing with live bait like mullet or shrimp.
-Keep your line tight and be patient – flounder often mouth the bait before committing.
-When you feel weight, give it a second before setting the hook.
-These flatfish put up a decent fight and make for some of the best eating around.
-Local tip: work your bait slowly along drop-offs and channel edges where flounder like to hang out.
+Fall is prime time for catching these flatfish as they migrate to spawn.
+Anglers love targeting flounder for their tasty, white meat and the challenge of detecting their subtle bites.
+To land one, try drift fishing with live bait like mullet or shrimp.
+A local trick is to use a slow retrieve and give your bait some extra wiggle – flounder often strike as the bait moves away.
+When you feel that telltale thump, wait a few seconds before setting the hook to make sure the flounder has the bait fully in its mouth.

 Vehicle Guest Capacity: 6